WSP-PRNG-32: The Fastest One-at-a-Time 32-Bit PRNG With Good Quality

 It passes Diehard battery tests.

 It passes stdin32 PractRand battery tests up until the default limit of 32 TB, which is far beyond the default practical limit of 5 TB.
-As speculated by the creators of Xoroshiro, anything beyond the aforementioned practical limit doesn't affect any application in which the evidence of statistical quality itself isn't a strict requirement.
+Anything beyond the aforementioned practical limit doesn't affect any application in which the evidence of statistical quality itself isn't a strict requirement.

-The 32 TB PractRand test only failed 1 of about 100 statistical tests when seeded with 0, suggesting the seed values caused an anomalic positive that could easily occur in a source of true randomness.
-Furthermore, true-random number generators can fail these statistical tests badly after only a few MB.
+The 32 TB PractRand test only failed 1 of about 100 tests when seeded with 0, suggesting the seed values caused an anomalic positive that could easily occur in a source of true randomness.
+Furthermore, true-random number generators often fail the aforementioned tests after only a few MB.

-Furthermore, PCG32 has a smaller full cycle with a stricter 64-bit system requirement and multiplication operations.
+Furthermore, PCG32 has a smaller full cycle with multiplication operations.
 Nevertheless, PCG32 may be a reasonable alternative in some applications where statistical randomness evidence is critical.

 Compared to JSF32 and Lehmer, the average speed is 20% faster.